-- a read phase that processes a character stream into a syntax object; and - an expand phase that processes a syntax object to produce one that is fully parsed.
+- a read pass that processes a character stream into a syntax object; and - an expand pass that processes a syntax object to produce one that is fully parsed.

-For details on the read phase, see §12.6 "The Reader".
+For details on the read pass, see §1.3 "The Reader".
 Source code is normally read in read-syntax mode, which produces a syntax object.

-The expand phase recursively processes a syntax object to produce a complete parse of the program.
+The expand pass recursively processes a syntax object to produce a complete parse of the program.
 Binding information in a syntax object drives the expansion process, and when the expansion process encounters a binding form, it extends syntax objects for sub-expression with new binding information.